 More recently, in 2015, I formed a collaborative group based in MSD which entered an entry in the Planetary Urbanisation competition sponsored by the journal ARCH+.
-The entry proposed the remediation of the Whaleback iron ore site in the Pilbara whilst giving primacy to indigenous ownership and governance in that region.
-I scheme was published in ARCH+ in May 2016.
+The entry proposed the remediation of the Whaleback iron ore site in the Pilbara while giving primacy to indigenous ownership and governance in that region.
+The scheme was published in ARCH+ in May 2016.

-In early 2016 I taught a new elective called Design Activism which introduces MArch students to the skills needed to position design thinking and design research into protest campaigns.
+In early 2016 and now in 2017 I have been teaching a new elective called Design Activism which introduces MSD MArch students to the skills needed to position design thinking and design research into protest campaigns.

-In 2017, amongst other things, I am doing specialised research in the following areas: the institutional logics of architectural practice, co-working spaces and workplace design, digital practice in architects offices, the history of architectural computing in the mid to late 1980s via the William J Mitchell Collection and more on the work of the Australian architect Robin Boyd.
+In 2017, amongst other things, I am doing specialised research across: the institutional logics of architectural practice, design value metrics, workplace design, digital practice in architects offices, the history of architectural computing in the mid to late 1980s via the William J Mitchell Collection and more on the work of the Australian architect Robin Boyd.